Minor injuries unit

-X-ray is available for Minor Injuries Unit patients if required Monday-Friday 9am-5pm, Saturday 9am-1pm and Sunday/bank holidays 10am-1pm for adults and children over four years.
+X-ray is available for Minor Injuries Unit patients if required Monday-Friday 8.30am-5pm, Saturday 9am-1pm and Sunday/bank holidays 10am-1pm for adults and children over four years.
+On call cover is also available for emergency referrals outside of these hours.

 If you need help when MIU is closed, please visit Crawley Urgent Treatment Centre, located at Crawley Hospital.
 But if you think your condition is life-threatening, you should dial 999 or go to your nearest A&E.